 - Stress free journey with comfortable seats & extra leg room, scenery to look at and on-board meals to enjoy from the buffet car.

-- Business Premier tickets include two light and complementary meals.
-With this ticket you also have slightly more spacious seating.
+- Business Premier tickets include two light and complementary meals and offer more spacious seating.

 - Quick exit from station to taxi with no waiting at the airport luggage carousel.